ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 image: /static/images/jekyll.png
 ---

-Having had my blog on WordPress for a while now, i thought i need a lighter platform especially that my blog content is very lightweight and i don't really need a fully fledged CRM.
+Having had my blog on WordPress for a while now, I thought I needed a lighter platform, especially since my blog content is very lightweight and I don't need a fledged CRM.
 Another reason to move away from WordPress was the need to have a collaborative effort and to write posts in Markdown.
-I have finally decided on [Jekyll](https://jekyllrb.com/) for its simplicity and extensibility.
+I have finally decided on Jekyll for its simplicity and extensibility.

-Jekyll takes your content written in Markdown, passes it through your templates and spits it out as a complete static website, ready to be served.
-Jekyll is a static site generator in contrast to Wordpress.
+Jekyll takes your content written in Markdown, passes it through your templates, and spits it out as a completely static website, ready to be served.
+Jekyll is a static site generator in contrast to WordPress.

-In dynamic websites as in the case of Wordpress, when a visitor gets to a website, a server-side script will query one or multiple databases to get the content for the requested page.
-The server-side script will then pass the results to a templating engine that will format and arrange everything properly and generate an HTML file for the user to consume.
+In dynamic websites, as in the case of WordPress, when a visitor gets to a website, a server-side script will query one or many databases to get the content for the requested page.
+The server-side script will then pass the results to a templating engine that will format and arrange everything and generate an HTML file for the user to consume.
 This is a heavy task, although you can optimize that with various caching mechanisms.
 This concept makes sense for content that changes often, thus the name "dynamic".

-The proposition of a static site is to shift the heavy load from the moment visitors request the content to the moment content actually changes.
-When a visitor requests a page, the content is already rendered and ready to be served instantly as the build process had been already executed at the build stage offline.
+A static site proposes to shift the heavy load from the moment visitors request the content to the moment content changes.
+When a visitor requests a page, the content is already rendered and ready to be served as the build process had been already executed at the build stage offline.
 In the case of a blog (or at least my blog), after the post is written, it is rarely changed except when major content updates are needed.

-This means that whenever a content is changed, the whole site has to be rebuilt.
+This means that whenever the content is changed, the whole site has to be rebuilt.
 For small sites, the build time is minimal.
-However, for larger ones, the build time can be about 10 times as long.
-The build time depends on a number of factors, such as the number of loops and other code complexities you have going on.
+Yet, for larger ones, the build time can be about 10 times as long.
+The build time depends on some factors, such as the number of loops and other code complexities you have going on.

-Anther reason for choosing Jekyll for me was their incremental build feature.
+Another reason for choosing Jekyll for me was their incremental build feature.
 This means that instead of rebuilding the entire site, Jekyll rebuilds only the files that changed.
 That is, instead of completely blowing away and rebuilding the whole site from scratch each time, Jekyll regenerates just the part that changed.

 > [StaticGen](https://www.staticgen.com/) maintains a list of the most common static site generators